Project

 Actions #11

-Updated by David Berten over 8 years ago
+Updated by David Berten about 9 years ago

 I was able to load that file, but testing it will be difficult.
 I've been dealing with this for many months.
 People have been very nice helping me out, but I feel like I am pushing my luck.
 I think if your file works it only determines if it's my cable.
 I know for certain that if I program the radio with the keypad there is not distortion.
 Since you've been helping me I've switched over to Chirp on a PC.
 So far so good, but have not done extensive testing.
 I'm going to include a file in the next post that was programmed with the Chrip on Mac OS and I know for certain has issues.
 I'll also include a file from the PC, that was programmed with the radio keypad then uploaded to Chrip which is a good file.

-Updated by David Berten over 8 years ago
+Updated by David Berten about 9 years ago

 The vx8 backup has the off frequency issues on 2m with negative offsets.
 Possible on all repeaters too.
 The programmed and uploaded is the good file it has no distortion.